rtpl/iComponent2.0/Pod-README.md

 ## Authors

-Created by - Ankit Kumar Jayaswal
+Created by - Kritika Middha

-Updated by - Monika Ramchandani
+Updated by - Himani Sharma

 ## Acknowledgments